 In Quebec, rhubarb grows for most of the summer.
 It comes in much later here than the rest of Canada.
 The rhubarb in our gardens is usually ready to be picked mid-June, and it continues to grow all the way to August.
 Since our rhubarb season is that little bit later than in other places, it overlaps quite a bit with the summer berries at the market.
-And though I love to make desserts with JUST rhubarb (rhubarb juniper berry jam, rhubarb bostock, rhubarb pie, rhubarb cornmeal cakes, to name a few!), it’s fun to mix it up too.
+And though I love to make desserts with JUST rhubarb (some of my best rhubarb recipes include rhubarb jam, rhubarb bostock, rhubarb pie, this rhubarb cake recipe (with double the rhubarb), and mini orange cakes topped with rhubarb, to name a few!), it’s fun to mix it up too.
 I keep reading about combining blueberries and rhubarb in desserts so I decided that I, the rhubarb “purist,” had to give the combination a try.

 What is “rhuberry” or “bluebarb”?

 Turns out, there’s a name for the combination of blueberries and rhubarb, which is referred to as “bluebarb” or “rhuberry”.
 So, if you ever come across a rhuberry pie or a bluebarb crisp, the recipe author is referring to a dessert made with both rhubarb and blueberry.
 At first, this seemed like an unusual combination, but then again, blueberries have a mild flavour that really pops in sweet desserts and helps to balance stronger flavours, like astringent, mouth-puckering rhubarb.
-I think I might like the combination of blueberry and rhubarb better than strawberry and rhubarb.
+I think I might like the combination of blueberry and rhubarb in this blueberry rhubarb crisp better than strawberry rhubarb in these strawberry and rhubarb crumbles, though also quite good!

 Thickeners for fillings in fruit crisps and fruit crumbles